-Application forms:

-- o SF-424 Application for Federal Assistance. - SF-424A Budget Information Non-Construction Programs. - o SF-424B Assurances Non-Construction Programs. - Budget narrative (must be single-spaced). - Project narrative (must not exceed 14 single-spaced pages). - Tribal resolution. - 501(c)(3) Non-Profit Certification. - Resumes for all key personnel. - Position descriptions. - Disclosure of Lobbying Activities (SFLLL) (if applicable). - Copy of current negotiated indirect cost (IDC) rate agreement. - Documentation of current OMB A-133 required financial audit, (if applicable).
+- Application forms: - o SF-424, Application for Federal Assistance. - o SF-424A, Budget Information Non-Construction Programs. - o SF-424B, Assurances Non-Construction Programs. - Budget Justification and Narrative (must be single spaced and not exceed five pages). - Project Narrative (must be single spaced and not exceed 14 pages). - o Background information on the Tribe - Proposed scope of work, objectives, and activities that provide a description of what will be accomplished, including a one-page Timeframe Chart. - Tribal Resolution or Tribal Letter of Support (Tribal Organizations only). - Letter of Support from Organization's Board of Directors. - 501(c)(3) Certificate (if applicable). - Biographical sketches for all Key Personnel. - Contractor/Consultant resumes or qualifications and scope of work. - Disclosure of Lobbying Activities (SF-LLL). - Certification Regarding Lobbying (GG-Lobbying Form). - Copy of current Negotiated Indirect Cost rate (IDC) agreement (required) in order to receive IDC. - Organizational Chart (optional).

+Documentation of current OMB A-133 required Single Audit (if applicable).

 Acceptable forms of documentation include:

-o E-mail confirmation from Federal Audit Clearinghouse (FAC)

-that audits were submitted; or

-o Face sheets from audit reports.
-These can be found on the
+- E-mail confirmation from Federal Audit Clearinghouse (FAC) that audits were submitted; or - Face sheets from audit reports.
+These can be found on the FAC website:

-FAC website.